mattdesl/keytime/README.md

 #### `var timeline = require('keytime')([data])`

 Creates a new timeline with the optional data in the form of a JS object.
-The data is assumed to follow the keytime animation format.
+The data is assumed to follow the [keytime format](https://github.com/mattdesl/keytime/wiki/Format).

 #### `timeline.values(timeStamp[, out])`